 .

-In most cases, a third-party overlay component will work automatically with Silk.
+In most cases, a third-party overlay will work automatically with the Sheet component.
 In particular, if:

-HTML element.In these cases, the third-party overlay component underlying HTML elements will be considered as part of the frontmost presented sheet.
+element.In these cases, the third-party overlay underlying elements will be considered as part of the frontmost presented Sheet.

-If the third-party overlay component renders in other parts of the DOM, or if its modality mechanism are not automatically compatible with Silk’s, you will need to use the ExternalOverlay
+If the third-party overlay renders in other parts of the DOM, or if its modality mechanism is not automatically compatible with the Sheet’s own, you will need to use the ExternalOverlay

 component to ensure compatibility.

-If the third-party overlay component is not automatically by Silk, you can wrap it inside of a <ExternalOverlay.Root />
+If the third-party overlay is not automatically compatible with the Sheet component, you can wrap it inside of a <ExternalOverlay.Root>

-to signal its presence to Silk and make it part of the frontmost presented sheet.
+to signal its presence and make it part of the frontmost presented Sheet.

 import { Menu } from "third-party-lib";